oroinc/documentation/user_guide/channel_guide.rst

 - Custom Channel - Custome Identity

 Some other entities are pre-implemented in the system and sharpened for a specific channel type, they will appear in the list of entitieЫ by default once a channel type has been chosen.
-These entities are optional and may be removed.
+These entities are optional and may be

-Some other entities sharpened for specific type of customer relations will be added to the list by default Once you have chosen a channeChannel instances are by default assigned the Entities specially created in OroCRM and meeting the type targets.
-At the same time, any channel can be assigned other entities, including \:ref:`Custom entities <entity-management-create>`\ created by the user or added in the course of customization subject to specific customer's needs.

-These way, we can divide all the entities as follows:

-- Mandatory and Optional System entities meaningful for a specific Channel Type

-- Mandatory and Optional System entities that can be assigned to any Channel Type

-- Custom Entities

-Let's consider each of them:
+removed:

-.. csv-table:: **System entities meaningful for B2B Channels**
+.. csv-table:: **Optional default entities for B2B channels**
   :header: "**Name**","**Description**"
   :widths: 10, 30

   "**Opportunity**","Represents potential sales most likely to become a success.

-  - Is added to the entities of a B2B Type channel by default but may be removed

-  - Contains such fields as Opportunity opening and closure dates, closure reasons probability of the Opportunity gain, customer needs and described solution descriptions, etc.
+  - Contains details like the opportunity opening and closure dates, success probability, closure reasons, customer needs and solution descriptions, etc.

-  - Each Opportunity instance must be assigned to an only instance of a Channel of a B2B Type

-  - Each Opportunity instance must be assigned to an only instance of a B2B Customer

-  - Each Opportunity instance can be assigned to an only Contact instance

   - More information about Opportunities and their pre-implemented usage in the system is provided in the /ref:`*Opportunities Management Guide* <user-guide-system-entities-opportunities>`/."

   "**Lead**","Represents potential Opportunity.

-  - Is added to the entities of a B2B Type channel by default but may be removed

   - Contains related personal and business details and reference Opportunity (if any)

-  - Each Lead instance must be assigned to an only instance of a Channel of a B2B Type

-  - Each Lead instance can be assigned to an only instance of a B2B Customer

-  - Each Opportunity instance can be assigned to an only Contact instance

   - More information about Leads and their usage pre-implemented in the System is provided in the \:ref:`*Leads Management Guide* <user-guide-system-entities-leads>`\."

   "**Sales Process**","Represents a sales workflow instance.

-  - Is added to the entities of a B2B Type channel by default but may be removed

   - Used to keep and process data on the Sales Process flow from a Lead to a Closed Opportunity, subject to a workflow predefined in the System.

-  - Each Sales Process instance must be assigned to an only instance of a Channel of a B2B Type

-  - Each Sales Process instance must be assigned to an only instance of Lead or Opportunity

   - More information about Sales Process Workflow and its usage pre-implemented in the System is provided in the \:ref:`*Workflow Management Guide* <user-guide-workflow-management>`.\"

-.. csv-table:: **System entities meaningful for Magento Channels**
+.. csv-table:: **Optional default entities for Magento Channels**
   :header: "**Name**", "**Description**"
   :widths: 10, 30